 "We all have to grow up sometime," he told me.

 A menu full of meatballs seems to bring out the adolescent mind in all of us.
 Looking at the menu last Saturday night, a friend was compelled to read a particular item aloud:

 "A Bowl of Balls?!"

-Don't worry, I'll keep my own juvenile puns to myself.
+Don't worry.
+I'll keep my own juvenile puns to myself.
 In fact, Forsberg and chef Nathan Beauchamp actually take their balls very seriously.
 (Sorry.)

 The menu takes some explaining.
 Customers are given an order form that looks like a multiple-choice exam -- this is the Choose Your Own Adventure part.
 You have your meatball options: beef, pork, chicken, salmon and falafel.
-You have your sauce options, such as pomodoro, Sunday gravy, mushroom, pesto and yogurt.
+You have your sauce options, such as pomodoro, Sunday Gravy, mushroom, pesto and yogurt.
 And then you have your cheeses.

 It seems like you can't open a bar anymore without a monster draft tower.
 Republic just beefed up its spread to 56 taps.
 Last week, Butcher & the Boar opened its beer garden with an additional 30 drafts.

 Devil's Advocate has a respectable 40.
 The list runs the gamut from Minneapolis stars (Fulton) to American craft institutions (Stone) to Belgian favorites (Maredsous).
-Forsberg already has a couple of beer dinners planned -- Stone on June 2 and Brooklyn Brewing on June 21.
+He already has a couple of beer dinners planned -- Stone on June 2 and Brooklyn Brewing on June 21.

 The bar is still a work in progress.
 When I checked in earlier this week, the bourbon shelves hadn't come in yet and the windows didn't have any trim.
 And Forsberg hopes to reveal his big happy-hour plans in the next couple of weeks.